 Put up a shelf – hanging a shelf shouldn’t take you more than an hour and if you’re buying from a DIY store, your materials purchase will come with a set of simple instructions.

 Build self-assembly furniture – just follow the instructions and be patient.
 It’s not rocket science and they are designed to be built by anyone.

 Change a door handle – invest in an electric drill, make sure you have all the right screws and fittings and have a blast.

 Clean paths or driveways of moss with a power washer – the only difficulty this presents is the time it takes to get done.
 Anyone can do it.
 It’s just a matter of having the right equipment, which you can easily hire for a much lower cost.

-Enjoy the experience folks, and to close on a well known quote from Masters, “DIY, it’s in our DNA” – make it real.
+Enjoy the experience folks, and to close on a well known quote, “DIY, it’s in our DNA” – make it real.